Prime Rib vs Ribeye: A Tasty Showdown

 Prime rib is generally more expensive because you are buying a much larger and higher-quality cut of meat.

 However, you’ll get more for your money with a ribeye steak.
-If you are looking to make your money go further then ribeye is your bet.
-It’s also a very desirable cut of meat because of its rich beefy taste and silky texture.
+To make your money go further, ribeye is your bet.
+This also is a desirable cut of meat because of its rich, beefy taste and silky texture.

-While prime rib steak is more expensive compared to your average cut ribeye, a large USDA Prime cut ribeye can easily end up costing more than a prime rib slice.
+A prime rib steak is typically more expensive than an average-cut ribeye.
+Yet a large USDA prime-cut ribeye can cost more than a prime rib slice.

-In general, if we are comparing two similar cuts, in quality and size, the prime rib would cost more money.
-Of course, this can vary depending on your local market, so it is always a good idea to check with your local butcher to get the most accurate pricing information.
+In general, if we compare two similar cuts in quality and size, the prime rib will cost more money.
+Prices can vary depending on your local market, so it’s best to check with your local butcher.

 Prime Rib Verses Ribeye: Cooking Differences

 Prime rib is a larger cut of meat, so it takes longer to cook than ribeye.
-Prime rib is often cooked in a slow cooker or oven, while ribeye can be grilled or pan-fried.
+People often cook prime rib in an oven or slow cooker, while they grill or pan-fry ribeye.

-We highly recommend a meat thermometer when cooking prime rib.
-A meat thermometer will really help you gauge the internal temperate during these long cooking periods and give you that perfect medium-rare you are chasing.
+We highly recommend using a meat thermometer when cooking prime rib.
+This will help you gauge the temperature inside the meat during these long cooking periods, and achieve the perfect medium-rare.

-Prime rib is considered a roast, while ribeye is a steak.
+People consider prime rib a roast, while they consider ribeye a steak.

-Because of this, the prime rib cut will need to be cooked for a longer period of time in order to reach a safe internal temperature.
+Because of this, you’ll need to cook the prime rib longer to reach a safe internal temperature.

-The ribeye is a steak, so it does not need to be cooked for as long as the typical prime rib bone.
-It can also be cooked on a grill or in a pan, making it a very versatile and easy-to-prepare cut of meat.
+Since ribeye is a steak, you don’t need to cook it as long as a prime rib roast.
+You can also cook it on a grill or in a pan, making it a versatile and easy-to-prepare cut of meat.

 How to Cook Prime Rib

-The Prime rib is a large roast that is typically cooked in an oven or slow cooker.
-It can also be cooked on a grill, but you will need to have a large grill in order to accommodate the size of the roast.
-It should be noted that the preferred internal temperature for both the ribeye steak and prime rib is medium-rare.
-So keep that in mind when cooking!
+Prime rib is a large roast typically cooked in an oven or slow cooker.
+You can also grill it, but you’ll need a large grill to accommodate the roast.
+The preferred internal temperature for both the ribeye steak and prime rib is medium-rare, so keep that in mind when cooking!

-1. Preheat your oven to 275 degrees or cast-iron skillet.
+1. Preheat your oven cast-iron skillet to 275 degrees.

 2. Place the entire rib roast in a large roasting pan.

-3. Cook the roast for 3-4 hours, or until it reaches an internal temperature of 145 degrees.
+3. Cook the roast for 3-4 hours until it reaches an internal temperature of 145 degrees.

 4. Let the roast rest for 10 minutes before slicing and serving.

-Prime rib can also be grilled, grilled prime rib is delicious.
-You get the tender flavor of the prime rib but with the charred outer skin that really enhances the flavor.
+You can also grill prime rib, and grilled prime rib is delicious.
+It has the tender flavor of prime rib, and the charred outer skin enhances the flavor.

 1. Preheat your gas grill to 250-300 degrees